nOkuda/sbert-latin/README.md

 Using a Python virtual environment is recommended.

-A CUDA-capable GPU is required to run the code as it currently is.
+A CUDA-capable GPU is required to run the current code.

 1. Install pytorch with the correct CUDA version for your machine (<https://pytorch.org/get-started/locally/>).
 2. Install other Python dependencies